The Ultimate Buying Guide to Gym Flooring

 Home Gym or Commercial Gym

 It’s important to understand that the way you plan on using your gym helps determine the best flooring for you.
-Firstly, gym flooring for garages tends to be different from what you would find in a commercial gym.
+Firstly, garage gym flooring tends to be different from what you would find in a commercial gym.
 Some gym flooring is designed with a commercial setting in mind, while others are more suited to a garage or outdoor garden gym.
 Although there is a lot of crossover, naturally, there are more attractive properties for home gyms and vice versa.
+For example rubber garden mats can be used for a variety of different sports.
+They can provide traction and safety for athletes, as well as protect the playing surface.

 5 Important Things to Consider Before Buying Gym Flooring